Waag, Amsterdam: City gate

 The oldest gable stone in Amsterdam adorns the facade of the tower at the corner of Zeedijk and Geldersekade.
 It carries the inscription MCCCCLXXXVIII de XXVIII dach in April wart d'eerste steen van dese poert gheleit. ("The first stone of this gate was laid on 28 April 1488").
-The year of construction 1488, as given on the gable stone and in many sources, may not actually be correct.
+The year of construction 1488, as given on the gable stone and in many sources, may need to be corrected.
 There are clues that the gate may be of a much older date.
 For instance, there are several documents in the city archives of Amsterdam that pre-date 1488 and mention Saint Anthony's Gate.
-According to building archaeologist Jacqueline de Graauw, the building probably dates back to as early as 1425, because that is when the city was expanded and the Geldersekade and Kloveniersburgwal canals, at which the gate was placed, were dug.
+According to building archaeologist Jacqueline de Graauw, the building probably dates back to as early as 1425, because that is when the city was expanded and the Geldersekade and Kloveniersburgwal canals, where the gate was placed, were dug.

 De Graauw also found that Saint Anthony's Gate was originally much smaller, and was heightened at a later date.
 This is evident from the remains of merlons halfway up the towers of the Guild of Saint Eligius and the schuttersgilde (militia) - the two big towers on either side of the main gate.
 Also, the front gate, which differs from the main gate in several ways, was probably added to the main gate at a later date.
 These kinds of additions were commonplace at that time, as a protection against the increasing threat posed by canons.
 In Haarlem, for example, a front gate was added to the Amsterdam Gate in 1482 which is very similar to the front gate of Saint Anthony's Gate.
 Presumably the gable stone in Saint Anthony's Gate with the date 1488 refers simply to the addition of the front gate to the already existing main gate.